rgt731/My-Projects/README.md

 # PikYak
 A Positive Yik Yak

-A project developed by students in CIS 268 at Freed-Hardeman University.
+An ASP.NET MVC web app developed by students in Application Development II, CIS 268, at Freed-Hardeman University in Spring 2016.